Conan C/C++ package manager

 - Manage binaries.
-It is able to create, upload and download binaries for any configuration and platform, even cross-compiling, saving lots of time in development and continuous integration.
+It can create, upload and download binaries for any configuration and platform, even cross-compiling, saving lots of time in development and continuous integration.
 The binary compatibility can be configured and customized.
-Manage all your artifacts in exactly the same way in all platforms.
+Manage all your artifacts in the same way on all platforms.

-- Integrates with any build system, including any propietary and custom one.
+- Integrates with any build system, including any proprietary and custom one.
 Provides tested support for major build systems (CMake, MSBuild, Makefiles, Meson, etc).

-- Extensible: Its python based recipes, together with extensions points allows for a great power and flexibility.
+- Extensible: Its python based recipes, together with extensions points allows for great power and flexibility.

-- Large and active community, specially in Github (https://github.com/conan-io/conan) and Slack (https://cpplang.now.sh/ #conan channel).
-This community also create and maintains packages in Conan-center and Bincrafters repositories in Bintray.
+- Large and active community, especially in Github (https://github.com/conan-io/conan) and Slack (https://cpplang-inviter.cppalliance.org/ #conan channel).
+This community also creates and maintains packages in ConanCenter and Bincrafters repositories in Bintray.

 - Stable.
-Used in production by many companies, since 1.0 there is a committment not to break package recipes and documented behavior.
+Used in production by many companies, since 1.0 there is a commitment not to break package recipes and documented behavior.